 Contact an Expungement Lawyer in Miami, FL Today

 Once you’ve worked with an expungement attorney on your certification and petition, you will have to wait for the court’s response to approve or reject your application.
-Officials scrutinize every application, and you can be waiting up to 12 weeks for a response.
+Officials scrutinize every application, and you can wait up to 12 weeks for a response.

-If you want to clear your criminal record, contact our lawyers at Smith & Eulo who have over two decades of experience working on expungement cases in Miami.
-Contact us today for a free consultation we also offer payment plans.
+If you want to clear your criminal record, contact our lawyers at Smith & Eulo who have over 100 years of experience working on expungement cases in Miami.